Lectorium Rosicrucianum: Conditions to be Pupil

-Reception
+Status in France

 In France, the group was classified as a cult in the 1995 and 1999 parliamentary reports.
 On 27 May 2005, the 1995 annex of the French report and cult classifications in which LR was listed, were officially cancelled and invalidated by Jean-Pierre Raffarin's circulaire.
 According to French anti-cult association UNADFI, Lectorium Rosicrucianum "can put people in a state of weakness" by "marginaliz[ing] the applicant from the beginning and in the minute details" (vegetarian food, avoidance of television, prohibition of alcohol ...).
 Because of the inclusion of the group on the list of cults of the parliamentary report, the mayor of Poitiers did not allow the LR to participate in a public event called "Day of Associations", on 24 July 1996.
 Defended by lawyer Olivier-Louis Séguy, LR sued the city of Poitiers and won.
 After the publication of the 1995 report, the president of LR claimed to have received death threats.

 About LR, delegate of the French episcopate for the study of cults and new religious movements Jean Vernette said: "The commission did not have reliable information. (...)
 With the mention of the Rose-Croix d'Or in the parliamentary reports, we have a fairly typical example of the error of route."
 When hearing by the Belgian commission on cults, philosopher Luc Nefontaine said that "the establishment of a directory of cult movements (...) seems to him dangerous, because it would also give a bad image of quite honourable organizations as School of the Rose-Croix d'Or".
 After analyzing the movement, French historian Antoine Faivre said that "it has all the characteristics of an initiatory order which fits into the history of current modern esoteric movements. (...)
 It seems to me that it does not meet any of the criteria used in the report of the [French] commission to define a cult. (...)
 This school, in every way honourable, does not present any dangerous aspects and even exerts (...) an interesting and positive action".

 In 2012, the LR was registered as a religious association in France, and the main anti-cult organization MIVILUDES and UNADFI said they did not consider it a cult.